AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

             - \*Shrinkage occurs much less in the Z axis.
             - 100.5%-101% X/Y scaling is about the range you would expect with ABS.
         - Find any suitable test object (larger is generally better), and ensure that you are measuring flat edges and not any corner bulging or seams.
 Use the resulting measurements to determine how much shrinkage compensation you need.
     - Don't mess with your X/Y/A/B `steps_per_mm`/`rotation_distance`, you will just further confuse matters.
-You are almost always seeing material shrinkage, NOT issues with your axes.
+You are almost always seeing material shrinkage, bulging, layer inconsistencies, etc, NOT issues with your axes.
         - If dimensions are off by large amounts, you may have the wrong pulleys installed on your motors (for example if you're off by 20%, you probably swapped a 16t pulley with a 20t pulley or vice versa).

 ## Method